stemarcotti/singularity-introduction/episodes/docker-hub.md

-In the previous episode, we ran a few different containers derived from different container images: `hello-world`, `alpine`, and maybe `ubuntu`.
+In the previous episode, we ran a few different containers derived from different container images: `hello-world`, `alpine`, and maybe `ubuntu` for Docker containers, and `hello-world.sif` for Singularity.
 Where did these container images come from?
-The Docker Hub!
+Container repositories - namely the [Docker Hub](https://hub.docker.com) and the (archive-only) [Singularity Hub](https://singularityhub.github.io/singularityhub-archive/).

 ## Introducing the Docker Hub